 Can I Buy an Effective RV Closet Door Latch?

-For the reasons noted above, we removed both of the plastic clips that came with our RV and we replaced them with a single alternative option that works much better and doesn’t pose a hazard to hands and arms.
+You absolutely can.
+We did so ourselves, in fact, and it worked great for years (and is probably still working well for the new owners)!
+For the reasons noted above, we removed both of the plastic clips that came with our RV and replaced them with a single alternative option that works much better and doesn’t pose a hazard to hands and arms: to replace both of our original RV closet door latches, we needed only a single item often known as a Burglabar.

 The Burglabar is intended to be used as a window lock.
 When in this position, it prevents the window (or in our case the sliding closet door) from being opened.
 (Photo courtesy of Addalock/Burglabar)

-Since we installed ours, we’ve also seen them sold as the “Defender Security Patio Door Lock” or the “Prime-Line Glass Surface Lock.”
-Whatever you call them, it’s an ingenious way to secure a sliding glass or mirrored closet door!
-It works simply, and effectively, every time… and doesn’t get in the way when you’re parked and using the RV.
-Simply flip the Burglabar out of the way, and slide your closet doors open/closed as much as you want during you’re stay.
-Flip it back, and the doors are latched again for travel.
+NOTE: Since that time, we’ve also seen them sold as the “Defender Security Patio Door Lock” or the “Prime-Line Glass Surface Lock.”
+Whatever you call it, it’s an ingenious way to secure a sliding glass or mirrored closet door!
+It works simply and effectively, every time… and doesn’t get in the way when you’re parked and using the RV.

 How Much Does a Burglabar Cost?

-Besides An RV Closet Door Latch, What Else Can It Do?
+What Else Can It Do?

 Besides working as a fantastic solution to keep your sliding closet doors closed in your RV, the Burglabar can also be installed on any (all?) of your RV’s sliding windows.
-Install it in a position that allows the window to be left open a crack, and you can have peace of mind leaving windows open (for a pet you’ve had to leave behind?) while you’re out-and-about, without worrying about someone being able to slide the window the rest of the way open!
+Install it in a position that allows the window to be left open a crack, and you can have peace of mind leaving them open (for a pet you’ve had to leave behind?) while you’re out-and-about, without worrying about someone being able to slide the window the rest of the way open!

 What Tools Are Required to Install the Burglabar?